-Recently, I’ve been working on improving emotion recognition in situations where training data is scarce.
+Recently, I’ve been collaborating with WonderTech, a leader in Emotion AI, to improve emotion recognition in situations where training data is scarce.
 Long story short, we obtained very competitive performance with a little more than 100 training examples per emotion (each example is ~5 seconds).
 Our model was able to perform well thanks to the use of pre-trained representations, extracted from Facebook AI’s wav2vec model.

 There are many challenges to accurate emotion recognition like dealing with noise, but the most important ones are the lack of labeled data and the fact that we still don’t know which features are the most suitable for the task.

 Lack of labeled data

 A big hurdle for emotion detection is the lack of available data.
 For example IEMOCAP, the most popular benchmark dataset for speech emotion recognition, only contains 8 hours of labeled data.
 Compare that to the large datasets available for Automatic Speech Recognition (ASR), where modern systems are trained on more than 10,000 hours of data.

 There are also other data challenges in these datasets, such as an uneven number of classes, diversity issues with a few speakers or few different domains, “acted” speech vs “natural” speech…